Policies

 People with high needs who have no other CLBC services may receive Enhanced funding while CLBC works to fulfill their service requests.

-The policy also connects Core and Enhanced Individual and Family Support to other CLBC policies, which helps explain how the funding can be used.
+The policy also connects Core and Enhanced Funding to other CLBC policies, which helps explain how the funding can be used.

 Eligibility Policy